zaiisao/Documentation/en/Signaling/product_signaling.md

 ## References

--   [Quickstart Guides](../../en/Quickstart%20Guide/signal_android-1.md) on how to deploy and use the Agora Signaling SDK, to complete various tasks, such as sending text messages and making a call.
+-   [Quickstart Guides](../../en/Quickstart%20Guide/signal_android-1.md) decribe how to integrate the Agora Signaling SDK and provide short code snippets of common functions, such as sending point-to-point and channel messages.

--   [API Reference](../../en/API%20Reference/signal_android.md) lists the API methods of the Agora Signaling SDK.
+-   [API Reference](../../en/API%20Reference/signal_android.md) lists the core methods and callbacks of the Agora Signaling SDK.